CodeCompasss/cse-student-starter-guide/docs/domain/artificial-intelligence.md

 * Offers vast **career opportunities** in research, development, data science, robotics, and more.
 * It combines **theoretical knowledge with practical problem-solving**.
 * Opportunity to work on **innovative technologies** shaping the future.

----

-If you want, I can also help you create a learning roadmap or suggest beginner-friendly AI/ML projects to start with!